Sometimes, you just need to go where you’re calm and comfortable

 The master bedroom in this Dubbeldam-designed home, dubbed Skygarden for its third-storey patio, is neatly split between contemporary indoor and bucolic outdoor spaces, making for a cottage-y vibe in the heart of Summerhill.
 Read about this country home in the city here.

-Barn doors and massive timber beams pay homage to this Erin, Ontario property’s past as a working farm, but the restrained decor and hardwood furniture – the antique teak bed especially – inserts a midcentury flair.
+Barn doors and massive timber beams pay homage to this Erin, Ontario property’s past as a working farm, but the restrained decor and hardwood furniture – the antique teak bed especially – inserts a midcentury flair, making for a designer bedroom that’s equal parts classic and contemporary.
 Read about Caledon Build‘s modern farmhouse here.

 Architect Johnson Chou created a series distinct spaces with glass partitions, transforming the attic of this century-old Beaches home into a well-lit reprieve from city.
 The peaked window, which survived the thorough renovation, provides a visual focal point and frames the ensuite’s Corian tub.
 Read about the home here.